Are Online College Courses Worth It?

 Time management goes hand in hand with staying organized.
 Reading your course syllabus as soon as you can access it is a great way to get ahead and start planning your semester.
 You'll be able to identify the dates when big projects are due, so you can be sure to set additional time aside in advance.

-There isn't a "one size fits all" for maintaining organization and time management.
+There isn't a "one size fits all" for success in online learning.
 Instead, you can develop a system designed for your preferences.
 Finding the best system for you may take some experimenting and trial and error, but eventually you can find the best practices to foster personal success.

 Is Online the Right Option for You?